An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Reformulating the embedding formula

 \section{Reformulating the embedding formula}

-This section addresses (P1).
-The basic idea of our approach is as follows: It is well-known that the far-field pattern $D(\theta,\alpha)$ is analytic with respect to observation angle $\theta$ (see, e.g., \cite[\S2.2]{CoKr:13}).
+This section addresses \pone.
+The basic idea of our approach is as follows: It is well-known that the far-field pattern $D(\theta,\alpha)$ is an entire function with respect to observation angle $\theta$ (see, e.g., \cite[\S2.2]{CoKr:13}; note that by reciprocity \cite[Theorem~3.17]{CoKr:13} it is also entire in $\alpha$, but we do not require this here).
+It is then clear from \eqref{eq:Lambda} and \eqref{eq:hattyboomboom} that any finite sum of $\hat{D}(\theta,\alpha)$ is entire in $\theta$.
 Hence, we can complexify $\theta$, and, using Cauchy's integral formula, express \eqref{eq:biggs} as a complex contour integral

 where $\gamma$ is any closed contour containing $\theta$, oriented anti-clockwise in $\C$.
+This is the only constraint on $\gamma$, recalling that the numerator of the integrand is entire and the singularities of $1/\Lambda(z,\alpha)$ are all removable (Theorem \ref{th:embedding}).
 The advantage of \eqref{eq:CauchyFF}, compared to \eqref{eq:biggs}, is that we can choose $\gamma$ in such a way that the magnitude of the denominator in the integrand remains bounded below, away from zero, for $z\in\gamma$.
 This is in contrast to \eqref{eq:biggs}, where the magnitude of the denominator has no lower bound, and small errors in the numerator lead to arbitrarily large errors overall.
-Using complex contour integrals to evaluate analytic functions at problematic points is not a new idea; see \cite{AuKrTr:14} and the many references therein.

 We will show that the approximation